Area51 Electronics Purchase Order Quality Requirements

-18.104.22.168 Agree with Area51’s findings and the transaction will be voided; or
+18.104.22.168 Agree with Area51 Electronics’ findings and the transaction will be voided; or

-2.7.3 Area51’s Burden of Proof:
+2.7.3 Area51 Electronics' Burden of Proof:

-Since any dispute between Area51 and Vendor may be resolved in a civil proceeding whether in a court of law or in an arbitration, the appropriate burden of proof required for Area51 to establish that the suspect parts are counterfeit shall be preponderance of the evidence, which means that Area51 must establish that it is more likely than not that the suspect parts are counterfeit.
+Since any dispute between Area51 Electronics and Vendor may be resolved in a civil proceeding whether in a court of law or in an arbitration, the appropriate burden of proof required for Area51 Electronics to establish that the suspect parts are counterfeit shall be preponderance of the evidence, which means that Area51 Electronics must establish that it is more likely than not that the suspect parts are counterfeit.

 2.7.4 Product Confiscation or Destruction:

-22.214.171.124 If suspect counterfeit parts are accepted by Authority Having Jurisdiction or the OCM, then destruction of evidence is only allowed once approval from those bodies has been granted.
-After destruction approval has been granted, then Area51 shall have the absolute right to destroy the suspect parts.
-If declined by both of these or if there is no response received within 90 days, then the Vendor and Area51 agree that Area51 shall have the absolute right to destroy the suspect parts after expiration of the applicable statue of limitations under the appropriate Authority(ies) Having Jurisdiction.
+184.108.40.206 If the Authority(ies) Having Jurisdiction and/or the OCM concur with the suspect counterfeit disposition, then destruction of evidence is only allowed once approval from those bodies has been granted.
+After destruction approval has been granted then Area51 Electronics shall have the absolute right to destroy the suspect parts.
+If declined by both of these or if there is no response received within 90 days, then the Vendor and Area51 Electronics agree that Area51 Electronics shall have the absolute right to destroy the suspect parts after expiration of the applicable statute of limitations under the appropriate Authority(ies) Having Jurisdiction.

 2.7.5 Product Seizure:

 Product seized by U.S. Customs and Border Protection will not be returned to the Vendor.
-The Vendor can attempt to dispute these findings by providing Area51 with supply chain traceability and/or test and inspection report on the seized product.
+The Vendor can attempt to dispute these findings by providing Area51 Electronics with supply chain traceability and/or a test and inspection report(s) on the seized product.

-3.0 Nonconforming Processes, Products and Services:
+3.0 Nonconforming Processes, Products, and Services

-4.0 Notification of Changes:
+4.0 Notification of Changes

-4.1 Vendor shall notify Area51 and when required, obtain approval of changes in processes, products, and/or services, changes of external providers, and changes of manufacturing facility location when specified on the purchase order.
+4.1 Vendor shall notify Area51 Electronics and when required, obtain approval of changes in processes, products, and/or services, changes of external providers, and changes of manufacturing facility location when specified on the purchase order.

-4.3 Vendor shall notify Area51 within five (5) business days of losing their Quality Management System (QMS) registration status or receiving notice from the certification body that they are losing their QMS registration status, when applicable.
+4.3 Vendor shall notify Area51 Electronics within five (5) business days of losing their Quality Management System (QMS) registration status or receiving notice from the certification body that they are losing their QMS registration status, when applicable.

-5.0 Flow Down of Requirements:
+5.0 Flow Down of Requirements

 Vendor shall flow down to its external providers and/or supply chain the following requirements, when applicable:

-5.1 Area51’s Purchase Order Quality Requirements (QSF-8.4-2)
+5.1 Area51 Electronics’ Purchase Order Quality Requirements (QSF-8.4-2);

-5.2 Area51’s Purchase Order Terms and Conditions
+5.2 Area51 Electronics’ Purchase Order Terms and Conditions;

-6.0 Retention and Disposition of Documented Information:
+6.0 Retention and Disposition of Documented Information

-7.0 Right of Access:
+7.0 Right of Access

-8.2 Prevention, detection and removal of foreign object debris,
+8.2 Prevention, detection, and removal of foreign object debris;

-8.3 Special handling for sensitive products,
+8.3 Special handling for sensitive products;

-8.4 Marking and labeling including safety warnings,
+8.4 Marking and labeling including safety warnings;

-8.5 Shelf life control and stock rotation, and
+8.5 Shelf life control and stock rotation; and

 8.6 Special handling for hazardous materials.